What is the 'estate'?

 A Personal Representative is under a duty to act reasonably and in the best interests of the estate and its beneficiaries.
 Managing an estate is an onerous and time-consuming job which requires a thorough, diligent and business-like approach.
 As a personal representative, you will need to personally account for any loss suffered by the estate.

-Managing estate is never easy, particularly if the estate is complex and included lots of different types of assets.
+Managing an estate is never easy, particularly if the estate is complex and included lots of different types of assets.
 Many people find the process daunting, especially if they have never done it before and are not sure about what to do.

 There are steps that executors can take to protect themselves from the personal liability that the role carries.
 If you are in any doubt whatsoever about your responsibilities, you need to take legal advice.